 Awareness and Communication

-All activities in EAPN Ireland are supported by the communications strategy and initiatives include; a monthly e-newsletter, regular policy briefings, press releases, opinion editorials and the promotion of anti-poverty campaigns.
+All activities in EAPN Ireland are supported by the communications strategy and initiatives include; a regular e-newsletter, regular policy briefings, press releases, opinion editorials and the promotion of anti-poverty campaigns.
 EAPN Ireland is active on Facebook and Twitter and also on our online blog.
 EAPN Ireland representatives regularly contribute to discussions in the media on a range of issues including poverty statistics, social welfare provision, employment, and the future development of Europe.

 Paul Ginnell, Director

 Paul Ginnell is the Director of the European Anti-Poverty Network (EAPN) Ireland and prior to that was the Network’s Policy Officer for over ten years.
 Paul is a member of EAPN Europe’s policy working group...Continue reading

 Maureen is the Administration and Finance Officer and she is responsible for all administrative aspects of our work; inputting, handling and maintaining financial data in our financial...Continue reading